Cahuilla

 - Scientific Contributions

-- Traditional ecological knowledge contributes to modern understanding of sustainable practices and biodiversity conservation.
+- Traditional ecological knowledge contributes to modern environmental science and conservation.

 - Culinary Innovations